mcguffin/acf-quickedit-fields/readme.txt

  - *Sortable Column* will make the column sortable.
 This only works with primitive Field types like Text, Number, Range and so on.

  - *Column weight* gives you an option to take control of the column order.
 The higher the weight, the more to the right the column will be.
 Present columns will have defaults weights of multiples of 100 starting with zero for the checkbox column.
-For example to place an image column between the checkbox (column weight = 0) and title (clumn weight = 100) choose a value between 0 and 100.
+For example to place an image column between the checkbox (column weight = 0) and title (column weight = 100) choose a value between 0 and 100.

+ - *Filter* add a filter to the posts users or terms list.

 **Editing**